 f.
-The order in which the dipole moments are printed has been changed so that the dipole moment from EXTCM charges prints near the EXTCM charges.
+The order in which the dipole moments are printed has been changed so that the dipole moment from EXTCM charges prints near the g.
+Extraneous calls to the subroutine AXIS have been removed from WRITES.

+EXTCM charges.
 In addition, the Hybrid and Sum dipole moments that were erroneously printed with the EXTCM dipole moment have been removed.
 When EXTCM charges are specified, the Hybrid and Sum dipole moments as calculated with the Mulliken charges are still printed for informational purposes, but are not used.